UNSDSN-Youth/sdg-zone/content/action/get-involved-on-campus.md

 ---

-Find out if your university/ institution is a member of the [United Nations Sustainable Development Solutions Network (SDSN)](http://unsdsn.org)!
+Find out if your university/ institution is a member of the {{< external-links src="http://unsdsn.org" text="United Nations Sustainable Development Solutions Network (SDSN)" >}}!
 SDSN is home to a global network of 700+ universities, research centres, and think tanks.

 {{< images src="/images/blog-images/networks-screenshot.png" >}}